Existing and Potential Development Mapping Tool

 The land use data for structures, parcels, projects, and build-out scenarios are developed and maintained by the Department of Planning and Zoning.
 Data available in this tool currently reflect land use conditions as of July 1, 2016.
-Data will be updated on a quarterly basis beginning in January 2017.
+Data will be updated in January 2018.
 Plans call for the tool to be enhanced to include non-residential projects and the type of non-residential for existing structures.

 The data in the mapping system can be used for land use, capital facilities, and transportation planning purposes as well as fiscal, demographic, and market analysis.
 In addition, the mapping system’s information is an important tool for land use scenario planning initiatives such as Envision Loudoun, the county’s effort to develop a new comprehensive plan.